Dining in: Loyal Toast

 decanters are to be placed at pre-determined places and in front of the President and Vice President.
 The President and Vice President will remove the stoppers simultaneously and pass the decanters in a clockwise direction/to the left.
 Wine stewards are to follow the decanters round the table with a jug of water, filling the glass of any diner who declines port or madeira.
 The glasses of the President and Vice President will be filled last, after which they are to re-stop the decanters.
 All stewards may then be required to leave the dining room before the President calls upon the Vice President to propose the Loyal Toast.
-It should be remembered that whilst the Army and RAF stand for the Loyal Toast, the RN remain seated.
+Whilst personnel of the Army and Royal Air Force (RAF) stand for the Loyal Toast, those in the Royal Navy (RN) remain seated.
 While passing the port, RN Senior Rates traditionally ensure the decanter does not leave the table, typically by tipping the decanter to fill a glass held below the table edge, before sliding it to the next guest.
 In the RAF, it is passed from hand to hand without touching the table.
-In the Army, it will depend on the traditions of the Regiment.
+In the Army, it will depend on the traditions of the regiment.